 The American Dental Association recommends drinking plenty of water and eating a variety of foods, including:

 - Fruits and vegetables*

-- Lean protein sources, such as lean beef, skinless poultry and fish, and dry beans, peas and other legumes
+- Lean protein sources, such as lean beef, skinless poultry, and fish (including canned*),

 (*foods in the WIC food packages!)

 What’s more, oral health can be considered an important part of prenatal care, given that poor oral health during pregnancy can lead to poor health outcomes for the mother and baby.